 You might fancy becoming an accountant or a broadcaster or a civil servant instead of going into banking.
 If so, you’ll still earn a lot less than if you leave university and achieve a front office banking job.
 Admittedly, it shouldn’t be about the money, but the discrepancy is probably big enough to make you stop and think: Bernstein says entry-level banking jobs pay three times the average entry level pay for other sectors in the UK.

-4. But you probably shouldn’t leave banking until you’re AT LEAST 34 years-old
+2. You probably shouldn’t step off your investment banking career before you’re AT LEAST 34 years-old

 Bernstein’s most exciting chart (below) suggests that if you can stick it out beyond the mid-VP level, it will be worth it.